NFC Tags Australia

 The location of your phone’s NFC “sweet spot” or antenna varies by manufacturer.
 It is commonly found at the back or top of your phone.
 This is the best spot for interacting with an NFC tag.
 The optimum read range is generally around 2cm.

 Look for the NFC mark.
 It means that you can interact with it.
 Tapping it activates an action, transaction or experience.
-You will find the mark on devices and on a variety of touch points in your physical environment so keep an eye out for the mark.
+Find the mark on devices and on a variety of touch points in your physical environment so keep an eye out for the mark.